Overview

 • Atorvastatin (Lipitor) interacts with ROOIBOS

-Some research shows that rooibos might increase levels of atorvastatin in the blood.
-This could increase the effects and side effects of atorvastatin.
-Before taking rooibos, talk to your healthcare provider if you take atorvastatin (Lipitor).
+Rooibos might increase levels of atorvastatin in the blood.
+This may increase the effects and side effects of atorvastatin.
+Before taking rooibos, talk to your healthcare provider if you take atorvastatin.

 Dosing

-The appropriate dose of rooibos depends on several factors such as the user's age, health, and several other conditions.
-At this time there is not enough scientific information to determine an appropriate range of doses for rooibos.
+Traditionally, rooibos has been prepared as tea.
+But as medicine, there isn't enough reliable information to know what an appropriate dose of rooibos might be.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
-Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.
+Be sure to follow relevant directions on product labels and consult a healthcare professional before using.

 View References